privacyguides/privacyguides.org/docs/os/macos-overview.md

 #### Backups

-macOS comes with automatic backup software called [Time Machine](https://support.apple.com/en-us/HT201250) so you can create encrypted backups to an external drive in the event of corrupted/deleted files.
+macOS comes with automatic backup software called [Time Machine](https://support.apple.com/en-us/HT201250) so you can create encrypted backups to an external or network drive in the event of corrupted/deleted files.

 ## Hardware